hraya/fitness-tracker-app/README.md

 This will be an application where you can track your progress healthier lifestyle.
 The app will be your _**Accountabili-Buddy**_.

 #### Created leveraging the MERN Stack
+⚠️ (backend under development may be in Java)

 #### Coming soon mobile app IOS & Android

 ## Features
 * User should be able to Create an account